 Backpack vacuum cleaners are great for productivity.
-You can vacuum larger floor areas in significantly faster times with a backpack vac.
+You can vacuum larger floor areas at significantly faster times with a backpack vac.
 But how do you get the most out of this type of vacuum?
-In this guide you’ll discover how to use your backpack vacuum cleaner safely and efficiently.
+In this guide, you’ll discover how to use your backpack vacuum cleaner safely and efficiently.
 We’re going to outline very simply how to work faster and get better results while avoiding risk and injury.

 What you need to get started

 The L.A.W.S. of using a backpack vacuum cleaner

 A great place to start this backpack vacuum cleaner user guide is with the L.A.W.S. of using all cleaning equipment.
 It’s an easy way to remember how to use cleaning equipment safely.

 • Weight over your feet – stand naturally and keep your back straight.